OPEN

 Background

-Restoration grants are for watershed projects that protect or restore watershed functions.
-The list of eligible project types below is not an exhaustive list.
-For eligibility questions, please contact a
+Restoration grants support projects that provide a public benefit by protecting or restoring native fish and wildlife habitat, ecosystem function, and/or natural watershed functions to improve water quality and/or stream flow.
+The list of eligible project types below is not exhaustive.
+For eligibility questions, please contact an

 - Improving fish passage